 Club and intramural sports provide an opportunity to enjoy a sport and meet new people in a fun and spirited atmosphere while increasing your physical fitness.

-The Plourde Recreation Center is fully equipped with cardio equipment, free weights, machines & stretching/meditation areas.
-The facility also includes a pool, racquetball courts and multipurpose courts for a variety of open recreation opportunities.
-There are numerous opportunities for employment and leadership positions such as facility supervisor, facility monitor, intramural official, lifeguard, or fitness instructor.
+We aim to meet these goals through offering variety of intramural sports, club sports, fitness classes, and special programs.
+The Plourde Recreation Center is fully equipped with cardio equipment, free weights, selectorized machines & stretching/meditation areas.
+The facility also includes a pool, racquetball courts, aerobics studio, saunas and multipurpose courts for a variety of open recreation activities.
+There are numerous opportunities for employment and leadership positions in Recreation such as Facility Supervisor, Building Staff, Intramural Official, Lifeguard, Water Safety Instructor or Fitness Class Instructor.

 What Does Assumption Offer You?